jsdelivrbot/awesome-react-boilerplate/docs/client.md

 Soon

 #### `Core Components`
-Core Components under `( components/core/ )`,
+Core Components under `( components/core/ )`,<br/>
-include your custom basic components that serve your application. for example: myInput,  myTextarea, myH1 etc..
+include your custom basic components that serve your application.<br/>
+for example: myInput,  myTextarea, myH1 etc..<br/>
-Those components created by you and most the time wrap the basic html5 elements with your design and additional elements.
+Those components created by you and most the time wrap the basic html5 elements with your design and additional elements.<br/>
-Any core component is wrapp with `createField`.
+Any core component is wrapp with `createField`.<br/>
-`createField` convert your component to Filed from `redux-form`, this useful when you use your components inside `Form Container`.
+`createField` convert your component to Filed from `redux-form`, this useful when you use your components inside `Form Container`.<br/>
-If you use `createField` your component be able to get the follwoing data:
+If you use `createField` your component be able to get the follwoing data:<br/>
-`meta: { touched, error, warning }, input` this data provide you the information that send from `Form Container` and can serve you for validations and more...
+`meta: { touched, error, warning }, input`<br/>
+this data provide you the information that send from `Form Container` and can serve you for validations and more...

 ##### Create Core Component by cli